baltricks/my-ml-learning-blog/_posts/2021-01-07-first-image-classifier 2.md

 Following the approach from the book (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) I could built this gui using the *IPython widgets*.

 But I was still working within my training notebook on Google Colab.
-What I really wanted was a separate notebook without all this training stuff: Just my self-trained model and some widgets and actions to get predictions for test images.
+What I really wanted was a separate notebook without all this training stuff: Just my self-trained model and some widgets and actions to get predictions from test images.

 # Running on a local notebook
 In the meantime I had installed Anaconda on my local computer and started some Python lessons within local Jupyter Notebooks (I am a coder but a Python newbie).
-So it was nearby to install the missing packages (fastai and PyTorch) and go on with my prediction gui.
+So it was nearby to install the missing packages (fastai and PyTorch) and go on with my prediction gui on my local computer.

 But I ran very soon into dependency issues.
 Finally this does the trick:
 - I used the Anaconda Navigator to add a new environment and named it 'fastai'.
 - I added the *fastai* and *pytorch* channels
 - and installed the *pytorch*, *fastai* and *fastbook* packages

-Now I can run my fastai notebooks in this environment [^1].
+Now I can run notebooks using fastai in this environment [^1].

-And the gui works:
+Then I copied all the neccesary code for inference from the training notebook and created a new local notebook for my gui.

+And now the gui works.
+I can upload images and get the classification (also showing its probability)!

 ![]({{ site.baseurl }}/images/prediction-bear-black.PNG "Gui running in a notebook")